harshkathrotiya/harshkathrotiya/README.md

 ---

-### 💭 Backend Developer Quote:
+### 💭 Developer Quote:
 <p align="center">
-<i>"Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand." – Martin Fowler</i>
+<i>"Programs must be written for people to read, and only incidentally for machines to execute." – Harold Abelson</i>
 </p>

 ---